maskedband1t/binary_akinator/README.md

         * helper_files/pickle_validator.py
         * directions on how to validate the generated pickle for recently ingested file are given as part of shell output.

-    IMPORTANT NOTES: (updated as necessary)
+    IMPORTANT NOTES: (updated as necessary):
+        * if file has changed after ingestion, results will not change until run again
+        * all results are static/pinned to library state when originally run, updated library may need updated results -> have to run akinator on relevant files again

+High Level Diagram:
 ![Diagram](https://github.com/maskedband1t/binary_akinator/blob/main/images/high_level_diagram.png?raw=true)

 USAGE: